Welcome to today's edition of the Rush 24-7 podcast.

 Look at McCain.

-At the end of the day, after McCain made mention of the fact that the mainstream media was his base after McCain had gone out of his way to make those people love him, when it came time to pay him off what happened.
+At the end of the day, after McCain made mention of the fact that the mainstream media was his base, after McCain had gone out of his way to make those people love him, when it came time to pay him off, what happened, they endorsed Obama.

-And they ran around with story after story making making McCain look like a senile old man who had botched his campaign.
+And they ran around with story after story, making McCain look like a senile old man who had botched his campaign.

 You cannot, you cannot buy a permanent place of favor.